When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Where Do Diggers Sleep at Night

-Where do dump trucks sleep at night?
-Do they have a giant truck toy box?
+Where do diggers sleep at night?
+Do they get hugs?
+Do dump trucks have a toy box?

 9. Little Unicorn’s Birthday (10 Minutes to Bed)